mariaacaetano/mariaacaetano/README.md

 # 👋 Hello World

-- ✨ I'm Maria and it's a pleasure to meet you!
+- ✨ I'm Maria and it's a pleasure to meet you.
-- 📌 I'm a 23 years old brazilian student
-- 🌱 I'm currently learning about Web Development
+- 🌱 I'm currently learning about back-end development.
-- 👀 I’m new here, but I'm already studying about technology since 2022.
+- 📌 I'm studying about technology since 2022.

 <div>
   <a href="https://github.com/mariasamaa">